bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 devices in your local network by adding another avahi service configuration file.

 ## TODO (but probably not)
-Add instructions for creating "usershares" using the "sambashare" group
+### usershares
+"usershares" allow users to publish and create their own samba shares without relying on the system administrator to modify smb.conf.

+There are comprehensive instructions in section 1.3.3 "Enable Usershares" of the following document

 https://wiki.archlinux.org/title/samba

-Sample command

-    net usershare add mytestshare ~/testshare/ "MY TEST SHARE" everyone:F guest_ok=y

-These "usershares" allow users to publish and create their own shares without relying on the system administrator to reconfigure smb.conf

-Configure Avahi service announcement so that Mac clients can automatically discover a samba share.